blynkkk/docs/getting-started/template-quick-setup/set-up-web-dashboard.md

 {% hint style="warning" %}
 **IMPORTANT!** At this stage you have set up a dashboard _template_ only and it will not yet connect to your devices.
 You will need to save the template and apply it to actual devices.

-In order to see actual data and interact with your device, you need to go to your devices: Search → My Devices → Device%2F
+In order to see actual data and interact with your device, you need to go to your devices: Search -> My Devices -> Device&#x20;
 {% endhint %}

-A more detailed guide on how to configure/manage a more robust web dashboard for your device you can find here:
+A more detailed guide on how to configure/manage a more robust Web Dashboard for your device you can find here:

 {% content-ref url="../../blynk.console/templates/dashboard/" %}
 [dashboard](../../blynk.console/templates/dashboard/)